Foreword and Introductions

-Flipping the deck onto it’s back, we see the typical 2 enclosure set up.
-Apsuboard X1 uses aluminum enclosure, which should be able to withstand more abuse than it’s aluminum counterpart.
+Flipping the deck onto its back, we see the typical 2 enclosure setup.
+Apsuboard X1 uses an aluminum enclosure, which should be able to withstand more abuse than its plastic counterpart.

-It is pretty awesome to know that they manage to pack 40 battery into such a small footprint.
+It is pretty awesome to know they manage to pack 40 batteries into such a small footprint.

 There will be more on how the wheels impact the riding experience later.

-Apsuboard X1 uses a pair of generic Chinese generic truck that can be found in most budget boards.
-They are okay., they don’t break, and are not the most maneuverable but hey, they are pretty stable.
+Apsuboard X1 uses a pair of generic Chinese trucks that can be found in most budget boards.
+They are okay, they don’t break, and are not the most maneuverable but hey, they are pretty stable.

-When a company claims a range of 17miles(27km), you can be sure that I am going to put that claim to test.
+When a company claims a range of 17miles(27km), you can be sure that I will be putting that claim to test.

-With that being said, we all know that Belt drives, use up battery fast.
+With that being said, we all know that Belt drives use battery fast.
 I would ballpark it to last around 20km (12.5miles).

-The board has pretty negligible sag though, it still goes up to 21mph(34km) at the very last few minutes.
-It pushes well up to the last half miles, slows downs just a few minutes before it stops.
+The board has pretty negligible sag though.
+It still goes up to 21mph(34km) at the very last few minutes.
+It pushes well up to the last half miles, slows down just a few minutes before it stops.